Springy shortbread cookies with buttercream flowers

 If you use the soft butter method, I recommend that you separate the dough into two discs, wrap in plastic wrap and refrigerate for 1 hour.

-What are russian piping tips?
+What are Russian piping tips?

 Russian piping tips are large nozzles with a specially cut design that will produce a flower design when you press and squeeze buttercream frosting through.
-Again, I have a guide where I go into more detail about these!
+I have a guide where I go into more detail about these!

-Springy decorated cookies on a cooling rack
+shortbread cookies with russian piping-tipped flowers on a cooling rack

 Hints for using russian piping tips